dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 - issuer: 'https://bkrebs.auth0.com/'
 - algorithms: ['RS256']

 Since the applications are expecting JWTs with the `https://bkrebs.auth0.com/` issuer, we will use in our exercise a `client_id` and a `client_secret` previously configured on my own Auth0 account (`bkrebs`).
-For the sake of completeness, we will recreate these properties to understand the process, but we won't use them.
+But, for the sake of completeness, we will recreate these properties to understand the process, but we won't use them.

 ## Consolidating Identities with Auth0